ethereum/ethereum-org-website/src/content/history/index.md

 ---
-title: Upgrade Timeline
+title: Ethereum's upgrade timeline
 description: An Ethereum network upgrade timeline
 lang: en
 sidebar: true
 sidebarDepth: 1
 ---

-# Upgrade Timeline
+# Ethereum's upgrade timeline {#upgrade-timeline}

 Below is a timeline of all the major milestones, forks, and updates to the Ethereum blockchain with the most recent first.
 To explore future protocol upgrades visit our [upgrades page](/upgrades/).